toshiaki1729/dataset-tag-editor-standalone/README.md

 ### So laggy when opening many images or extremely large image
-Check "Force using temporaty file to ..." and input number in "Maximum resolution of ..." in the "Settings" tab.
+Input non-zero number in "Maximum resolution of ..." in the "Settings" tab to use smaller thumbnail for the image gallery.
 It may not work with dataset with millions of images.
 ![](pic/ss12.png)